mehulagg/gitlab_test/doc/administration/custom_hooks.md

 subdirectory.
 In GitLab, hook directories are symlinked to the GitLab Shell `hooks` directory for ease of maintenance between GitLab Shell upgrades.
 Custom hooks are implemented differently, but the behavior is exactly the same once the hook is created.

+NOTE: **Note:**
+If you are using [hashed storage](repository_storage_types.html#hashed-storage), the project's repository directory might not exactly match the instructions above.
+In this case, to find the repository directory for a project, open the Admin panel on your instance, go to **Projects**, and select the project for which you would like to add a hook.
+You can find the path to the project's repository under **Gitaly relative path** on that page.

 Follow the steps below to set up a custom hook for a
 repository:

 1. Pick a project that needs a custom Git hook.